robertovillarejo/inflector/README.md

 In software, an inflector is useful for automatical generation of names for many purposes.
 While designing a UML class diagram the names for the entities are written in singular.
 However, in REST services for example, the names for the endpoints should be in plural.
 In these cases, an inflector is required to accomplish the task.

 ## Methods
-This inflector provides an API REST to perform the following tasks:
+This inflector provides methods to perform the following tasks:

 - Pluralize
 - Singularize
 - Humanize
 - Underscore
+- Camel case
+- Capitalize

 ## Supported languages:
 - Spanish